elyesgabsi031/PowerBI_Bike_sales_project/README.md

 **INTRO**
-This project was created as part of the Business Intelligence Course I attended at the school.
+This project was created as part of the Business Intelligence Course I attended at the school Back in 2022.

 ## overview
 The aim of this project was to provide the owner of a Bike company